tracy-burnett/dito-frontend/README.md

 ### 04/07/2022 Audio Player Functionality (working on Windows Chrome)

 - % loaded is displayed until the audio file is ready to be played
+- the audio file can be played once it is loaded (and the loading timer stops), even before the waveform is completely rendered
 - the entire audio file is initially highlighted
 - the highlighted area can be adjusted in multiple ways -- you can manually change the topmost and bottommost timestamp displayed